EricZsy/ROG/README.md

 ## Citation
-If you use use ECM Loss, please cite our paper:
+If you find this work useful in your research, please cite:

 	@InProceedings{Zhang_2023_ICCV,
         author    = {Zhang, Shaoyu and Chen, Chen and Peng, Silong},